fluidattacks/makes/docs/src/index.md

 Ever needed to

 - run applications locally
-  to try out your code?
+    to try out your code;
-- Execute CI/CD pipelines locally
+- execute CI/CD pipelines locally
-  to make sure jobs are being passed?
+    to make sure jobs are being passed;
-- Keep execution environments frozen for strict dependency control against supply chain attacks?
+- keep execution environments frozen for strict dependency control against supply chain attacks;
-- Know the exact dependency tree of your application?
+- know the exact dependency tree of your application.

 Well, we have!